1Guv/project-1/README.md

 * You will also get a complimentary 5 seconds added to the timer and 10 points for every word guessed correctly until the timer runs out.
 * If the word is not guessed correctly then the input text will turn red and sound a buzzer for you to guess again.
 * As of yet there are no clues for the more difficult words.
+* The game is over when the timer reaches 0.

 ##The build:

 * HTML 5, CSS and jQuery were used to create this game.
 * Animation was created using the Animate.css stylesheet.
-* The web font 'Lobster 2' has been used to style the game.
+* The web font 'Lobster 2' has been used to style the text.

 ##Problems & Challenges:

 The main challenge that I encountered was creatng and organising the sliding screens so the right screen activated and slid in or out depending on the current screen the user was viewing.
 I also made sure that the screen size was dynamically adjusted for the users viewing experience.
-Using CSS effectively via the DOM Chrome tools has also increased my skills in this area.

-The game logic was completed quickly and was then tweaked for extra functionality especially after user testing eg uppercase and lowercase letters could be matched against the random word generated whcih would be important for the mobile experience.
+I spent a lot of time thinking about where to position the various elements so not to clutter the screen and to make it as simple as possible as well as intuitive.

+The game logic was developed quickly after the whole page was setup and styled accordingly.
+The game engine was then tweaked even further to provide the visual confirmation of the correct and incorrect answers and then I added extra functionality as I continued developing the game.
+Further testing revealed more bugs which were quickly fixed.

 ##If I had more time I would:

-1. Some of the words can be quite difficult to guess so if the word was not guessed correctly I would display the word after the timer had ran out.
+Some of the words can be quite difficult to guess so if the word was not guessed correctly I would display the word after the timer had ran out.

-2. In the future I would connect the game to a database and provide a dynamic high score screen, this has been created and ready to use once I have gathered the relevant knowledge.
+In the future I would also like to connect the game to a database and provide a dynamic high score screen, this has been created and ready to use once I have gathered the relevant database knowledge.

-3. In the next iteration I would provide more themes and change the background images and words dynamically depending on the theme chosen.
+In the next iteration I would also develop more themes and change the background images and words dynamically depending on the theme chosen.

+This would lead to a dynamic points system with an increase in time added to the timer depending on the difficulty chosen by the user.

+For visual perfection I would slide the reset and score displays onto the screen inkeeping with the current visual user experience.

+The IMPOSSIBLE mode refers to animals that I have never heard of, so I would maybe add some hints or clues that slide in and out to help the user.